hammad93/hurricane-deploy/README.md

 Note that the virtualized deployment utilizes the cron script, `0 * * * * python /hurricane-deploy/report.py >> /var/log/cron.log 2>&1`, to generate reports.

 # Tips & Tricks

-Make sure there is enough swap space for the RAM.
+- Make sure there is enough swap space for the RAM.
 You can check with `free -m`
+- To get HTTPS, use https://certbot.eff.org/
+  - The command is `sudo certbot certonly --standalone`

-Useful Docker commands,
+## Useful Docker commands,
-- `docker container ls`: Lists the containers that are running
+- `docker container ls`: Lists the containers that are running.
+There's also `sudo docker ps` but the __container__ keyword has more features.
 - `docker exec -it [NAME] bash`: Executes a bash terminal on a running container
+- `docker container stats`: Shows the memory usage of the running containers
+- `docker volume ls`: Lists where containers share files on the host machine

 # Database